Haakjvork/musicbee-sync-lastfm-playcount/README.md

 **Sync 'loved track' ♥ from Last.fm**

+**Query recent tracks on startup**.
+When MusicBee starts, queries all recent tracks.

 **Update when**.
-You can choose to update the playcount when it different or just when LastFm value is higher.
+You can choose to update the playcount when its different or just when LastFm value is higher.

 ## Example about normalization